airo-ugent/airo-mono/README.md

 The tests are executed for each package in isolation using [github actions Matrices](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs), which means that only that package and its dependencies are installed in an environment to make sure each package correctly declares its dependencies.
 The downside is that this has some overhead in creating the environments, so we should probably look into caching them once the runtime becomes longer.

-We test on python 3.9 and 3.10 (default on Ubuntu 22.04).
-It is important to test these versions explicitly, e.g. typing with `list` instead of `typing.List` is not allowed in 3.8, but it is in >=3.9.

 ### Management of (local) dependencies

 An issue with using a monorepo is that you want to have packages declare their local dependencies as well.
 But before you publish your packages or if you want to test unreleased code (as usually), this creates an issue: where should pip find these local package?
 Though there exist more advanced package managers such as Poetry, ([more background on package and dependency management in python](https://ealizadeh.com/blog/guide-to-python-env-pkg-dependency-using-conda-poetry/)